Article

-Many investors considering investing to provide much-needed income in retirement, including through pension drawdown.
+Many investors consider investing for income to provide much-needed cash flow in retirement, including through pension drawdown.

-This means foregoing the security of cash and taking on more risk.
-All investments can fall in value as well as rise, so it is important to hold a range of assets to avoid over-reliance on one or a small number of areas.
+This means foregoing the security of cash savings accounts and taking on more risk.
+All investments can fall in value as well as rise, so it is important to hold a range of assets to avoid over-reliance on one or a small number of areas, as well as maintain an emergency fund in cash in case of any surprise short term needs.

 You can get an idea of how much income an investment produces by looking up its ‘yield’ – generally this is the amount of income it has paid over the past year divided by its price, and it is expressed as a percentage.
 For instance, a share valued at £1 that has paid 5p per share in dividends from its profits over the past year has a yield of 5%.
 This could be different going forward because the dividend could be higher or lower, plus of course the price might change, but it can give a useful indication of the possible amount on offer.